cristianpiacente01/continual_learning_ids/README.md

 `--reg-covar` is the non-negative regularization added to the diagonal of covariance (by default 1e-6).

-`--tune-n-components` is a flag used to decide whether to tune the number of components globally in GMMs or not (by default true)
+`--tune-n-components` is a flag used to decide whether to tune the number of components globally in GMMs or not (by default true).

-`--selection-metric` is a string describing which metric ("AIC", "f1_score" or "accuracy") to use on the validation set for tuning if `--tune-n-components` is true, else it's calculated once since the number of components is fixed (by default "AIC")
+`--selection-metric` is a string describing which metric ("AIC", "f1_score" or "accuracy") to use on the validation set for tuning if `--tune-n-components` is true, else it's calculated once since the number of components is fixed (by default "AIC").

     python3 -m luigi --module pipeline FullDatasetSupervisedGMM --dataset-name "CIC-IDS2017" --attack-only false --train-percentage 100 --max-components 3 --covariance-type "full" --reg-covar 1e-6 --tune-n-components false --selection-metric "AIC" --local-scheduler